- 1 Why Convert VHS to DVD?

 DVD-R/RW recorders are compatible with most DVD players if you’ll be using the recorded discs away from home.

-DVD+RW discs are compatible with certain DVD players, but a latest version of a DVD player should be able to play this format.
+DVD+RW discs are compatible with certain DVD players, but the latest version of a DVD player should be able to play this format.

 DVD-RAM – only specific DVD players can play these discs.